bkesterbyld/caring-amaranth/src/pages/index.md

     content: >
       We help technical founders blaze a killer path with advisory services and starter capital.
-We focus on product-obsessed companies targeting markets and user bases with strong bottom-up or network-based customer acquisition potential.
+We focus on product-obsessed companies targeting markets and user bases with strong bottoms-up or network-based customer acquisition potential.
     actions: []
     actions_position: bottom
     align: center